MutleyAir/hello-world/README.md

 # hello-world
 test repository for tutorial

-The boy stood on the burning deck.... it was not a great day all things considered.
+The boy stood on the burning deck,

-File edited.
+Whence all but he had fled;
+The flame that lit the battle’s wreck,
+Shone round him o’er the dead.

+Yet beautiful and bright he stood,
+As born to rule the storm;
+A creature of heroic blood,
+A proud, though childlike form.